 To reduce unwanted awakenings, I recommend being very selective, and perhaps a bit demanding when it comes to my bunkhouse sleeping quarters.
 I suggest you:

-• If you are in a bunkhouse or camp with shared bathroom facilities, make sure the bathroom hallway lights are dimmed or use blue light filtering glasses when you have to walk to the toilet for that half-way break.
-My favourite blue light filtering glasses are sold by LiteBook.com.
-If you call LiteBook toll free at 1-877-723-5483 and give them my special code “CM2017”, you should get a 15 to 20% discount.
+- If you are in a bunkhouse or camp with shared bathroom facilities, make sure the bathroom hallway lights are dimmed or use blue light filtering glasses when you have to walk to the toilet for that half-way break.
+My favourite blue light filtering glasses are listed here: https://sleepanddreams.com/recommended-products/

 Keep Your Travel Stress Low